nuoxoxo/advent-of-code-2O23/README.md

 :christmas_tree:|:santa:|<img src='https://deno.com/images/artwork/HypnoDeno.gif?__frsh_c=dad2' width='15px' />
 :-: | :- | :-
-15  | Hashmap                          | `ordered map` `memorization`
+15  | Hashmap[^grid]                          | `ordered map` `memorization`

+[^grid]:
->  [thread]: Also skoh, with the other problems you could create a map of the problem and then use that map to solve the problem.
+    [thread]: Also skoh, with the other problems you could create a map of the problem and then use that map to solve the problem.
 Here it's so big that you have to compare distances, instead of checking if the map at certain coordinates contains a certain character.
 This is what makes it harder - _Adringar 15/12/22_

-&#8203;

 <!-- ![](https://i.imgur.com/xbrhMMC.png) -->